Parent & Infant Financial Aid Program

 Please do not contact AG Bell seeking an exception to these policies.

-We do not confirm receipt of an application upon delivery.
-Once the application has been reviewed for eligibility and completeness, we will send an e-mail to let the applicant know if we could not consider their application because items were missing.
+Once the application has been reviewed for eligibility and completeness, we will forward all eligible applications to the committee.
 Once the selection committee has conducted its review, AG Bell will send an e-mail to each applicant advising them of the committee’s decision.
-Award checks will be distributed within three to four weeks after that notice has been sent.
+Award checks will be distributed within four to six weeks after that notice has been sent.
 Please note that all communications are via e-mail; if you do not provide an e-mail address, you will not receive notifications from AG Bell.

 All decisions of the selection committee are final, and all applications will be destroyed following the distribution of awards.